Divvy Homes secures $110M Series C to help renters become homeowners – TechCrunch

 “Over the next ten years we believe they could help over one hundred thousand families become financially responsible homeowners,” he said in a written statement.

 Looking ahead, Divvy plans to use its fresh capital in part to expand to more markets with the lofty goal of serving more than 70 million Americans in over 20 markets by year’s end beyond cities such as Atlanta, Denver, Dallas and Tampa.
-The 80-person company also plans to take its offering a step further by launching ancillary product offerings to take buyers throughout the home buying journey.
+The 80-person company also plans to take its offering a step further by launching ancillary product offerings to take buyers throughout the home-buying journey.
 It already helps customers through title & escrow, inspections, negotiating and repairs.
-But ultimately, Divvy wants to “create a complete end-to-end experience” from providing realtors to serving as a lender, according to Hefets.
+But ultimately, Divvy wants to “create a complete end-to-end experience,” from providing realtors to serving as a lender, according to Hefets.

 “That’s our bigger vision,” she said.
 “We’re not there yet.”